rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     * LIST (\HasNoChildren) "."
 INBOX
     a2 OK List completed.

-The format for the LIST command is complex, so if you ever have need to know more check the RFCs for IMAP.
-For now, know that the LIST command displays mail folders on the server.
-This is what your MUA does when you select which folders to subscribe to for example.
+The format for the `LIST` command is complex, so if you ever have need to know more check the RFCs for IMAP.
+For now, know that the `LIST` command displays mail folders on the server.
+When you select which folders to subsribe to, your MUA performs a `FETCH` command, similar to the following:

     a4 FETCH 1 BODY[HEADER]
     a5 FETCH 1 BODY[TEXT]

-The FETCH command is much more powerful than POP3's RETR command.
+The `FETCH` command is much more powerful than POP3's `RETR` command.
 It is capable of retrieving specific parts of the message.
 Here we made two fetches - one for headers and one for the body - but others are possible as well.
 In particular, you can specify a list of headers to pull and your MUA will only retrieve those specific ones.
-Typical IMAP clients retrieve a subset of all the headers (Sender, Subject, Date, etc), sort mail based on those headers, and then only download the message bodies and remaining headers when the user specifically requests those messages.
+Typical IMAP clients retrieve a subset of all the headers, such as sender, subject, and date, and sort mail based on those headers.
+They then download only the message bodies and remaining headers when the user specifically requests those messages.

 ### SMTP best practices

-The unusual history and nature of email means that a lot of evolution has happened along the years in a decentralized, organic sort of way.
-The primary evolutionary force has always been spam.
+The unusual history and nature of email means that a lot of evolution has happened along the years in a decentralized, organic way.
+Spam has always been the primary evolutionary force behind improvements to email systems.
 Today there are many different practices to prevent spam, but only a handful of them are in frequent usage.
-No one can guarantee that following these practices will ensure your email is delivered successfully to its destination, but these practices will absolutely reduce the chances that another mail server will refuse delivery of your messages or unjustly mark them as spam.
-We have chosen these as best practices because they are nearly universal, accept or reject mail early in the transaction with minimal delay or overhead, and are very unlikely to result in false positives (legitimate mail being refused as SPAM).
+No one can guarantee that following these practices will ensure your email is delivered successfully to its destination, but these practices reduce the chances that another mail server will refuse delivery of your messages or unjustly mark them as spam.
+We have chosen these as best practices because they are nearly universal, accept or reject mail early in the transaction with minimal delay or overhead, and are unlikely to result in false positives (legitimate mail being refused as SPAM).
 You may also wish to explore further options than these.

 #### Proper DNS records

 Compromised servers and workstations are a constant source of spam.
-Spammers love to relay their junk through some one else's compromised system as they do not have to pay bandwidth costs or suffer the consequences of having their IP addresses blocked.
+Spammers love to relay their junk through someone else's compromised system as they do not have to pay bandwidth costs or suffer the consequences of having their IP addresses blocked.
 If a compromised server or workstation becomes blocked, there's always another one available.
 Email operators have begun checking DNS records, particularly PTR records, to ensure that emails are originating from an actual mail server.
 This process is not 100% fool-proof and it does result in some false positives, but it's a great way to weed out a ton of spam without significantly impeding legitimate email.

 When these checks are enabled, the receiving mail server looks up the PTR record for whichever server is connecting.
-Note: this is the IP address of the device that is connecting and has no direct relationship with any of the email headers.
+Note that this is the IP address of the device that is connecting and has no direct relationship with any of the email headers.
 In fact, this check is made before any message content (including headers) is sent.
 Once it has the PTR record, it then checks the A record for that domain to determine if it matches.
-Here's an example of a successful match.
+Here's an example of a successful match:

     - connection from 208.87.233.190
     # dig 190.233.87.208.in-addr.arpa. ptr +short